 In daily life, English speakers talk quickly.
 They use lots of slang.
 They make jokes and cultural references that you might not understand.

 This article will show you how to learn English for daily life in five very common situations.
-We will recommend the best video lessons, written lessons and interactive tools to help you master these everyday English conversations.

 Fun Ways to Make English Part of Your Daily Life